Mining royalties Glencore said were for Congo went to Israeli billionaire

+* Industrials drive mid-caps (Recasts, adds quote and details, updates prices at close)

-KINSHASA Tens of millions of dollars in royalties and signing bonuses that Glencore (GLEN.L) told an independent transparency board it had paid to Congo's state mining company actually went to a business controlled by Israeli billionaire Dan Gertler, advocacy group Global Witness said in a report on Friday.
+KINSHASA, March 3 Tens of millions of dollars in royalties and signing bonuses that Glencore told an independent transparency board it had paid to Congo's state mining company actually went to a business controlled by Israeli billionaire Dan Gertler, advocacy group Global Witness said in a report on Friday.

-Glencore-controlled Kamoto Copper Co (KCC) told the Extractive Industries Transparency Initiative (EITI) in 2013 and 2014, in publicly available disclosures, that the payments were made to Gecamines, the state company.
+Glencore-controlled Kamoto Copper Co (KCC) told the Extractive Industries Transparency Initiative (EITI) in 2013 and 2014, in publicly-available disclosures, the payments were made to Gecamines, the state company.

 EITI audits payments by mining companies to governments annually, an initiative the companies sign up to voluntarily.